Yōko Maki (artist)

-Yōko Maki (槙ようこ, Maki Yōko) is a Japanese manga artist best known for Aishiteruze Baby.
+Yōko Maki (槙ようこ, Maki Yōko) is a Japanese former manga artist.
 Maki debuted in 1999 with Love Service! in Ribon Original magazine.
 She also has a pet dog named Leo and her profile in the Aishiteruze Baby comic says her hobby is "...blowing soap bubbles" and that one of her skills is "...passing quickly through a crowd of people".
 She has a sister, Mochida Aki, which she made manga with such as, Zen Zen.

 On July 3, 2019, Maki announced that she has retired from the manga industry and that she will keep her Instagram account active until March 17, 2020.
 Her final manga series was Kirameki no Lion Boy which ran from 2016 to 2019.